aws-samples/aws-genai-llm-chatbot/README.md

 10. Login with the user created in .8; you will be asked to change the password.

+# Run user interface locally

+See instructions in the README file of the `lib/user-interface/react-app` folder.

 # Clean up
 You can remove the stacks and all the associated resources created in your AWS account by running the following command: